codebyshreyaa/shreya-demo/README.md

 # shreya-demo
-this is my repository
+This is my repository.
 <br>
-author _ shreya
+Author-shreya